Holidays and memorial days

 26.02 – Day of Resistance to Occupation of Crimea and Sevastopol

-24.04 – Remembrance Day of the Armenian Genocide in the Ottoman Empire Victims
+24.04 – Remembrance Day of the Armenian Genocide

-The actions of the authorities of the Ottoman Empire (Republic of Turkey) against the Armenian people are recognized as genocide at the legislative level by many countries of the world (in particular, Belgium, the Vatican, Poland, Portugal, the USA, France, Germany, Sweden, etc.), the European Parliament, the UN Commission, the International Association of Researchers genocide, etc.
+The actions of the authorities of the Ottoman Empire (now Republic of Turkey) against the Armenian people are recognized as genocide at the legislative level by many countries of the world (in particular, Belgium, the Vatican, Poland, Portugal, the USA, France, Germany, Sweden, etc.), the European Parliament, the UN Commission, the International Association of Researchers genocide, etc.

 26.04 – International Day of Remembrance of the Chernobyl Disaster and International Remembrance Day of Radiation Accidents and Disasters Victims